AdnaanH/countries-webpage/README.md

 2. Use the region filter to view countries from specific regions.
 3. Search for a country by entering its name in the search bar.
 4. Click on a country to view its details page with more information.
-5. View random information about the country through a popup on the details page.
+5. View random information about the country through a popup by clicking learn more on the details page.

 ---